 Sense about Science ? equipping people to make sense of science and evidence

-On Friday 24th June 2016, we ran a Standing up for Science workshop hosted by the University of Warwick.
-We were joined by fantastic panellists and 40 enthusiastic early career researchers (ECRs) representing different organisations and fields for a day of dynamic discussion.
+On Friday 16th September 2016, we ran a Standing up for Science workshop hosted by the Francis Crick Institute.
+We were joined by fantastic panellists and over 60 enthusiastic early career researchers (ECRs) representing different organisations and fields for a day of dynamic discussion.